 There is very little risk of low grade or intermediate grade DCIS coming back once it has been removed with surgery.
 But if you have high grade DCIS you may need further treatment.
 You can read about treatments on our page about DCIS.

 As with all X-rays, having a mammogram exposes you to some radiation, but only a small amount.
 For every 10,000 women who have regular 3 yearly screening between the ages of 47 and 73, experts estimate that there will be between 3 and 6 extra breast cancers caused by radiation.

 Breast cancers found by screening are generally at an earlier stage, when they are more likely to be curable.
 So, doctors and researchers generally think the benefits of finding breast cancer early outweigh the risk of radiation from screening mammograms.

 Screening can also find some very early, slow growing breast cancers that would never cause any problems in a woman's lifetime.
 It may also pick up some cases of DCIS that wouldn’t ever develop into cancer.
 But doctors can't tell which early breast cancers or cases of DCIS would never cause a problem.
 So the safest option at the moment is to treat them all.
-This means some women have breast cancer treatment that they wouldn’t have ever needed if they hadn’t been screened.
+This means that some women have breast cancer treatment that they wouldn’t have ever needed if they hadn’t been screened.
 Doctors call this overdiagnosis or overtreatment.

 A panel of experts reviewed the evidence on overdiagnosis in breast screening in 2012.
 They estimate that about 4,000 women each year have treatment for a breast cancer that may never have actually caused them any harm.
 This is out of about 15,500 breast cancers diagnosed through screening annually.
 We have more detailed information about the findings of the breast screening review.